act-rules/act-rules.github.io/pages/glossary/essential-text-change.md

     *Not Important*
     - Text changes that do not require immediate user action, such as stock ticker information, sport scores, or advertisements
-    - "Rolling" updates containing informmation such as job postings or news article titles and links
+    - "Rolling" updates containing information such as job postings or news article titles and links
     - A countdown timer to an event that does not cause a loss of opportunity for the user, such as a countdown to the start of a sporting event